 Why we have a Dandie

-She is great fun, not yappy, loves to play but will also cuddle up for a snooze, she is good with other dogs and people, robust but loving, portable easy to carry but a good walker, both of our Dandies travel well in the car which is a bonus.
+She is great fun, not yappy, loves to play but will also cuddle up for a snooze.
+She is good with other dogs and people, robust but loving, easy to carry but a good walker, both of our Dandies travel well in the car which is a bonus.

 The Dandie Dinmont Terrier took its name from a character in a novel written by Sir Walter Scott in 1814, but the dogs were around long before that some people tell me as far back as the 1600s.
-Known as Mustard and Pepper Terriers, describing their two colour varieties, they were highly prized as working terriers in the Scottish borders, where they were sent to ground after rabbits, rats, foxes, otters and badgers among others.
-They where often owned by Game Keepers.
+Known as Mustard and Pepper Terriers, describing their two colour varieties, they were highly prized as working terriers in the Scottish Borders.
+They were sent to ground after rabbits, rats, foxes, otters and badgers, among others.
+They where often owned by Gamekeepers.

-In the modern age, the Dandie Dinmont is rarely used as a working terrier, but still makes an exceptional companion dog.
+In the modern age, the Dandie Dinmont is rarely used as a working terrier, but still makes an exceptional companion.
 They are hardy, intelligent, friendly, good watchdog.
-They are not too excitable – like some breeds of terrier – but they have very much a mind of their own so require good firm training.
+They are not too excitable – like some breeds of terrier – but they very much have a mind of their own so require good firm training.

 The UK has three clubs